-You can prepare these little bites in three different ways.
-You can make normal size or king size peanut butter cups where the filling and chocolate ratio is in favour of the filling.
-You can also make mini peanut butter cups to use them in vegan peanut butter cup ice cream.
+I’m obsessed with these treats.
+My copycat vegan peanut butter cups are just as delicious as the real things if not more.
+I modelled them after the most famous peanut butter cups from Reese’s.
+Just like original you can prepare them in three different ways.
+You can make normal size peanut butter cups or king size cups where the filling and chocolate ratio is in favour of the filling.
+You can also make mini peanut butter cups and use them in vegan peanut butter cup ice cream.

 More delicious copycat candy recipes: